martinfahlander/dark-mode-for-wikipedia/README.md

-# Modern and dark web userscripts
+# Modern dark web userscripts
-Modern and dark userscript for Wikipedia
+Dark userscripts for the modern web